News Corporation Announces $1 Billion Stock Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-News Corporation Shs B Chess Depository Interests repr 1 Sh ( (AU:NWS) ) just unveiled an update.
+News Corporation Shs B Chess Depository Interests repr 1 Sh ( (AU:NWS) ) has shared an announcement.

-News Corporation has announced a buy-back program for its Class A and Class B common stock, authorizing an additional US$1 billion under the 2025 Repurchase Program.
-This initiative, which follows a similar program from 2021, is aimed at repurchasing shares in the open market or otherwise, depending on market conditions and stock prices.
-The buy-back does not include ASX-listed CDIs and is expected to impact the company’s stock value and shareholder returns positively.
+News Corporation has announced a buy-back program, authorizing the repurchase of up to an additional US$1 billion of its Nasdaq-listed Class A and Class B common stock.
+This move, part of the 2025 Repurchase Program, follows a similar authorization in 2021 and is aimed at enhancing shareholder value.
+The company plans to execute the buy-back based on market conditions and stock prices, without repurchasing any ASX-listed CDIs.
+This strategic financial maneuver is expected to bolster the company’s stock value and provide flexibility in capital management, reflecting confidence in its financial health and future prospects.

 More about News Corporation Shs B Chess Depository Interests repr 1 Sh

-News Corporation operates in the media and information services industry, providing a range of products and services including news and information, book publishing, digital real estate services, and cable network programming.
-The company is known for its global reach and influence in the media sector.
+News Corporation operates in the media and information services industry, primarily focusing on news and information services, book publishing, digital real estate services, and cable network programming.
+The company is known for its influential media properties and has a significant presence in both the United States and international markets.

 Technical Sentiment Signal: Hold